firebase/firebase-cpp-sdk/release_build_files/readme.md

 -   Changes
     - General (Android): Update to Firebase Android BoM version 32.2.2.
     - General (iOS): Update to Firebase Cocoapods version 10.13.0.
-    - General (iOS): 32-bit (i386) iOS simulator builds are no longer supported.
+    - General (iOS): 32-bit iOS builds (i386 and armv7) are no longer supported.
     - GMA (Android): Fixed a crash when initializing GMA without a Firebase App.

 ### 11.3.0